wsoltys/pacedev/sw/re/platform/zxspectrum/filmation/6809/readme.txt

 don't get any more faithful than this.

-Due to the nature of the hardware, this port is a little less colourful than the Z80 spectrum original, but this has no affect at all on the game play.
+Due to the nature of the hardware, this port is a little less colourful than the Z80 spectrum original (in the panel display only), but this has no affect at all on the game play.
+In fact, the official BBC Micro port also had a completely monochrome display.

 Instructions
 ------------